chatox/networks-science-course/practicum/as01_cytoscape_movie.md

 # Deliver (groups of two)

-A .zip or .tar.gz file containing your report, your code, and the data files you generated.
+A .zip or .tar.gz file containing your code, the `.csv` data files you generated, and your report.

+The code should be the Python notebook (`.ipynb` file) that you wrote.

-The report should be an insightful, informative, readable, beautiful, clear, concise document in PDF with images from Cytoscape and your findings.
+The report should be an informative, readable, concise document in PDF with images from Cytoscape and your findings.
 Be creative.
 Feel free to focus on a sub-category of movies or actors if you have some interesting finding to report on them.
-The recommended length for the report is 2 pages and the maximum 5 pages.
-If you used colors, indicate what is the meaning of each color (a legend).
+The recommended length for the report is 2 pages and the absolute maximum is 5 pages.
+If you used colors or shapes, indicate what is the meaning of each one, i.e., include a legend.

-The code should be the Python notebook (.ipynb file) that you wrote.

-**Both members of the group should learn Python**, as we will continue using Python throughout the course, hence, make sure you are not given non-Python tasks only in the division of work.

 The report should end with the following statement: **We hereby declare that, except for the code provided by the course instructors, all of our code, report, and figures were produced by ourselves.**